 BONUS: Where to promote your art

 There are a variety of methods to make money as an artist, and you could earn more than one source of income.
+It falls into one of two categories: active and passive income.
 If you're a part-time artist or a permanent self-employed artist there are many ways to earn money from your artwork.

 Source: Jennifer Gast online courses